phac-nml/ecoli_serotyping/README.md

 # ECTyper (an easy typer)
 `ECTyper` is a standalone versatile serotyping module for _Escherichia coli_.
 It supports both _fasta_ (assembled) and _fastq_ (raw reads) file formats.
-The tool provides convenient species identification coupled to quality control module giving a complete, transparent and reference laboratories suitable report on E.coli serotyping.
+The tool provides convenient species identification coupled to quality control module giving a complete, transparent and reference laboratories suitable report on *E.coli* serotyping, Shiga toxin typing and pathotyping.

 # Introduction
 *Escherichia coli* is a priority foodborne pathogen of public health concern and popular model organism.
-Phenotypic characterization such as serotyping, toxin typing and pathotyping provide critical information for surveillance and outbreak detection activities and research including source attribution, outbreak cluster assignment, pathogenicy potential, risk assessement and others.
+Phenotypic characterization such as serotyping, toxin typing and pathotyping provide critical information for surveillance and outbreak detection activities and research including source attribution, outbreak cluster assignment, pathogenicity potential, risk assessement and others.

-`ECTyper` uses whole-genome sequencing (WGS) for E.coli characterizion including species identification, *in silico* serotyping covering O and H antigens, Shiga toxin typing and DEC pathotyping.
+`ECTyper` uses whole-genome sequencing (WGS) for E.coli characterization including species identification, *in silico* serotyping covering O and H antigens, Shiga toxin typing and DEC pathotyping.
 It is a versatile, scallable, easy to use tool allowing to obtain key information on E.coli accepting both raw and assembled inputs.

-As WGS becomes standard within public health and research laboratories, it is important to harness the high thourghput and resolution potential of this technology providing accurate and rapid at scale typing of E.coli both in public health, clinical and research contexts.
+As WGS becomes standard within public health and research laboratories, it is important to harness the high throughput and resolution potential of this technology providing accurate and rapid at scale typing of E.coli both in public health, clinical and research contexts.

 ## Citation
 Bessonov, Kyrylo, Chad Laing, James Robertson, Irene Yong, Kim Ziebell, Victor PJ Gannon, Anil Nichani, Gitanjali Arya, John HE Nash, and Sara Christianson.
 "ECTyper: in silico Escherichia coli serotype and species prediction from raw and assembled whole-genome sequence data."
 Microbial genomics 7, no. 12 (2021): 000728. [https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000728](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000728)